Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ## Hypervisor

-An hypervisor is a software for the creation and management of virtual machines running an OS.
+A hypervisor is a software for the creation and management of virtual machines running an OS.
 The hypervisor runs on the **host machine** and each VM it manages  is a **guest machine**.

 There are 2 types of hypervisor :